1. Leaving similar domains on the table

 If you’re not sure if the auto-renew option is activated on every domain you own, log in to your domain registrar account and double-check.
 You really don’t want to lose your domain just because you forgot to pay the bill.

 Just imagine the damage that could do to your business.
 Company emails using that domain name will not be accessible, as will any service that links to your site.
-This could take hours, days or even weeks to fix – and it could be expensive.
+This could take hours, days or even weeks to fix – and it could be very expensive.

-4. Not keeping logins and passwords and secure
+4. Not keeping logins and passwords secure

 Make sure all your passwords offer the strongest security.
 It sounds obvious, but you’d be surprised how many business owners use the same password for every system in their business.
 Adding your company name to a few digits is not going to stump a hacker.
 Domain security is a real issue, with many websites having their home page hacked or domain names commandeered.
 Take stock of how many people know the domain password.
 If it poses a risk, login to your domain registrar account and change it – now, before someone else does.
 Your domain name is the online front door for your business, so make sure you take good care of it.
 Ask your domain registrar if you need any further advice.